-The 100km (64.2 mile) course will have approximately 13,000ft of hard-earned vertical gain and 13,000 feet of equally hard-earned vertical descent, for an elevation change total of 26,000 feet.
+The 102km (63.0 mile) course will have approximately 14,000ft of hard-earned vertical gain and 14,000 feet of equally hard-earned vertical descent, for an elevation change total of 28,000 feet.

-The race will begin at an elevation of 9,100 feet at the Gould Community Center, and will set out in a southeasterly direction on two-track trail heading towards Seven Utes Mountain (11,453′), the alpine summit of which will be gained six miles into the run.
+Both races will begin at an elevation of 9,100 feet at the Gould Community Center, and will set out in a southeasterly direction on two-track trail heading towards Seven Utes Mountain (11,453′), the alpine summit of which will be gained six miles into the run.
 The view of the sun coming up over the Nokhu Crags should be pretty special as you pop up above tree line.

 From Seven Utes the route crosses a short saddle to connect to the Silver Creek trail which traverses the shoulder of Braddock Peak, before dropping into beautiful Lake Agnes under Mt Mahler and Mt Richthofen and sitting at 10,700′.
-Runners will follow the northern shoreline of Lake Agnes before dropping down to the Michigan Ditch service road directly below the Nokhu Crags on a short section of scree trail.
-The Michigan Ditch road will take runners around the northeast ridge of the Nokhu Crags to the first aid station at the base of the American Lakes trail.
+Runners will follow the northern shoreline of Lake Agnes before dropping down to the historic Michigan Ditch service road directly below the Nokhu Crags on a short section of scree trail.
+The Michigan Ditch will take runners around the northeast ridge of the Nokhu Crags to the first aid station at the base of the American Lakes trail.
 From the aid station, runners ascend up to the stunning American Lakes (11,200′) on the backside of the Crags.
 Runners will then drop back down and cross the Michigan Ditch following the American Lakes trail out to the Diamond aid station at the junction of the American Lakes and Agnes access roads.

-The Yurt trail will not be your friend.
+For 100km runners, the Yurt trail will not be your friend.
 It is rough, but will be marked well.
 Once negotiated, the Yurt trail spits out onto the Ruby Jewel access road which runners take back up the hillside towards Clark Peak for a mile or two before turning north onto the Hidden Valley trail.
 This trail will take runners back up into the alpine to the high point in Hidden Valley (11,200′), before the descent to beautiful Kelly Lake with views of the Nokhu Crags now far off in the distance to the south.
 From Kelly Lake the descent down the Kelly Lake trail follows the channel carved out by Kelly Creek through a mix of pine forest and huge old growth aspen groves.

 With Clear Lake negotiated, at approximately 44 miles and over 10,000 feet into your day, the meat of the climbing will have been accomplished.
 As you loop around on the northern perimeter of the course, you’ll be treated to huge views of the mileage you’ve already accomplished, both in the Medicine Bow Mountains and Never Summer Mountains.

-From Ruby Jewel Road, it is fast downhill to the Lumberjack trail and a rolling traverse through a large meadow to the Bockman road crossing and final crew access location.
+From Ruby Jewel Road, it is fast downhill to the Lumberjack trail and a rolling traverse through a large meadow to the Bockman Aid Station and final crew access location.
 The final climb is a slow grind up to the Gould Mountain saddle on a mix of forest road and rough logging roads.
 The final descent from the saddle will bring you out to Highway 14, which must be crossed by the Ranger Lakes Campground before the final two groomer miles into the finish.

-The course will be well marked with hot pink flagging tape plus extra pin flags and flour at important intersections.
+The course will be well marked with hot pink flagging plus extra pin flags and flour at important intersections.
 On longer stretches of trail, flagging will be placed approximately every quarter mile.
 Turns will be marked heavily with 3-4 extra flags before the turn and 3-4 flags within line of sight leading away in the right direction.
 So if you see a lot of flags, pay attention and watch for the next turn.
 If you don’t see any flags for over 10 minutes you’re likely off course and need to turn back.